Can You Die From an Asthma Attack?

 Dying from an asthma attack

-What if someone you know or love dies from an asthma attack?
+What if someone you know and love dies from an asthma attack?
 Years ago, I wrote an article about a young woman, Laura Levis, who died of an asthma attack.
 Her husband, Peter DeMarco, wrote a heartfelt letter to the hospital staff who kept his wife alive after she stopped breathing during a severe asthma attack.

 At first, it seemed that her asthma attack came on strong and fast and she just didn't get to the ER in time.
 Later, her husband found that by the time she got medical help, it was too late.
 She stopped breathing outside the ER.
-He said there were a series of mistakes that night, one of those was confusion over which door was the right door to the ER.
+He said there were a series of mistakes that night, one of which was confusion over which door was the right door to the ER.
 And why one of the doors was locked.2

 Peter DeMarco said: